brainsatplay/heg/README.md

-# hegalpha
+# hegduino
- HEGalpha Driver for the Data Capture and Streams API
+HEGduino Driver for the Data Capture and Streams API